run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 It allows to change/update the service data

-The Tabs / Fields / Buttons of this function are described at the [Register / Edit a service](/en-us/4biz-helium/processes/portfolio-and-catalog/use/register-a-service.html) Documentation.
+The Tabs / Fields / Buttons of this function are described at the [Register / Edit a service](/en-us/4biz-helium/processes/portfolio-and-catalog/use/register-a-service.html) documentation.

 ### Service Level Requirements